 To achieve a holistic understanding of the state of the planktonic food web, sampling needs to be conducted at appropriate spatial and temporal resolutions to ensure the data were representative of the Detroit River AOC phytoplankton and zooplankton populations.
 It is also crucial to include sampling of microbial loop (heterotrophic nanoflagellates, bacteria, autotrophic picoplankton and ciliates), rotifers, phytoplankton and zooplankton, in addition to instantaneous productivity rates along with nutrients and standard water quality parameters.
-Our objectives were: 1) determine if there was a significant change in the condition of the planktonic communities occurring within the Area of Concern, and 2) if so, does it constitute a Beneficial Use Impairment?
+Our objectives were: 1) determine if there was a significant change in the condition of the planktonic communities occurring within the Area of Concern (assessed along nearshore - offshore and upstream - downstream gradients), and 2) if so, does it constitute a Beneficial Use Impairment?
 The overall intent of this study was to provide science-based and defensible recommendations regarding the delisting BUI #13.